-From April, for apprenticeship funding purposes, employers will fall into one of two groups:
+For apprenticeship funding purposes, employers fall into one of two groups:

-The apprenticeship funding guidance given here applies to Trailblazer Apprenticeships in England only.
+The apprenticeship funding guidance given here applies to apprenticeships in England only.
 Wales, Scotland and Northern Ireland have their own arrangements for funding apprenticeships.

-The new Apprentice Levy aims to secure a long-term funding solution for high-quality apprenticeships that better meet employer needs.
+The apprentice levy was introduced to secure a long-term funding solution for high quality apprenticeships that better meet employer needs.
 Although ALL employers will benefit from the levy, in terms of extra funding available for training – only the largest employers will have to contribute towards it.

 Example: Employer with an annual pay bill of £5,000,000

-Levy paying employers will access apprenticeship funding via the new Apprenticeship Service (AS)
+Levy paying employers access apprenticeship funding via the Apprenticeship Service (AS)

-The Apprenticeship Service is a computerised service whereby levy paying employers will have an online account to access their levy fund for training apprentices.
-The apprentice levy will be taken monthly from April 2017 payroll at a rate of 0.5% of a companies monthly wage bill.
-The government will then top up this amount by 10%.
+The apprenticeship service is a computerised service, whereby levy-paying employers use an online account to access their levy fund for training apprentices.
 Money from the levy can only be used to pay for apprenticeship training with an approved apprenticeship training provider.
-The AS will also hold lists of apprenticeship training providers.
-In time employers will be able to make payments to them directly from their account.
+The AS also holds lists of approved apprenticeship training providers.
+After choosing an approved provider and negotiating a price for training employers can make payments to them directly from their account.

-Employers will need to complete an Employer Agreement with the Skills Funding Agency (SFA) to pay Training Providers to carry out apprenticeship training.
+Employers need to complete an Employer Agreement with the Education and Skills Funding Agency (ESFA) to pay training providers to carry out apprenticeship training.